2023 Most Popular Public Health Bachelor's Degree Schools in the Southeast Region

 On average, public health graduates from GaSou take out $29,308 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $136, assuming that the borrower is on a 10-year repayment plan.

-University of North Carolina at Greensboro did quite well in this year’s ranking of the most popular places for public health students to get a bachelor’s degree.
-It came in at #16 on the list.
+With a ranking of #16, University of North Carolina at Greensboro did quite well on this year’s most popular schools for public health students working on their bachelor’s degree.
 UNC Greensboro is a fairly large public school located in the city of Greensboro.

 Of the 75 students majoring in public health at UNC Greensboro, 11% are male and 89% are female.